 Mos’ everybody leaves, and us go to pappy’s place, den comes here in 1872, right here where us live now.
 My sister, Scott, she lives up de street.
 It warn’t no houses here den.

 I gits married in 1874 to Henry Daggett and he dies in 1884.

-[Because slaves often took the surname of their owner, if Henry Daggett was an African-American man, and if he, too, had been a slave, he may have been a slave of the prominent Daggett family, who came to Fort Worth from Shelby County.]
+[Because slaves often took the surname of their owner, if Henry Daggett was an African-American man, and if he, too, had been a slave, he may have been a slave of the prominent Daggett family, who came to Fort Worth with slaves from Shelby County.]

 Den I marries Jim Byers in 1885 and he am lazy and no ’count.
 He leaves on Christmas Day in de mornin’, and don’t come back.
 Dat de only present he ever give me!
 He am what you calls de buck passer.
 I does de washin’ and ironin’ and he passes de bucks I makes.
 I marries Bill Mathews and he my las’ husband.
 He dies on May 15th, dis year.
 I has seven chillen and four of dem am right in dis town.

 I never votes but once, ’bout four years ago.
 I jus’ don’t care ’bout it.
 Too much fustin’ round for me.
 My husband allus voted de Lincoln ticket.